conan-io/conan-center-index/docs/adding_packages/build_and_package.md

 * Settings from profile should be honored (`build_type`, `compiler.libcxx`, `compiler.cppstd`, `compiler.runtime` etc).

-* These env vars from profile (`[env]` for conan v1 recipes, `[buildenv]` for conan v2 recipes) should be honored and properly propagated to underlying build system during the build: `CC`, `CXX`, `AR` `LD`.
+* These env vars from host profile (`[env]` for conan v1 recipes, `[buildenv]` for conan v2 recipes) should be honored and properly propagated to underlying build system during the build: `CC`, `CXX`, `AR` `LD`.
 They should be curated on the fly if underlying build system expects a specific format (no spaces in path, forward slash instead of back slash, etc).

-* These compiler and linker conf from profile should be honored and propagated to underlying build system during the build:
+* These compiler and linker conf from host profile should be honored and propagated to underlying build system during the build:
   * `tools.build:cflags`
   * `tools.build:cxxflags`
   * `tools.build:defines`